apollo

 The patient must have experienced at least one episode of maniac or depressive symptoms.
 The challenge here is that patients often overlook mania symptoms as nobody goes to the doctor because they feel elated or overjoyed.

 The doctor conducts an interview and asks the patient questions like the different symptoms, the duration of the depression episode, how the mood swings make them behave, how they handle the mood and other similar questions.
 Before diagnosis, family history and the patient's medical history are considered.
-In most cases, the doctor asks the patient to maintain a diary to understand their mood swings.
+The doctor usually asks the patient to maintain a diary to understand their mood swings.

 Lab Tests